By Gunnar Malmquist, Senior Principal Scientist, Cytiva

-The possibilities to speed up process development work with mechanistic modeling are indeed many, but applying this approach is in no way a quick fix.
-In order to reap the benefits of the methodology, you need to make a long-term investment in both time, knowledge, and people.
-The learning curve is rather steep even with current improved software packages.
+There are many possibilities to speed up process development work with mechanistic modeling, but applying this approach is in no way a quick fix.
+In order to reap the benefits of the methodology, you need to make long-term investments in time, knowledge, and people.
+The learning curve is rather steep, even with current improvements to software packages.

 In other words, it takes time to get to the point where you have enough knowledge to take maximum advantage of this approach.
-It can also be challenging to find the right people for the job, as it is a specialized skillset asked for by many organizations.
+It can also be challenging to find the right people for the job, as it is a specialized skillset with high demand.

 Another challenge worth mentioning is the increased analytic workload that this approach creates.
 Using simulations results in less experimental work for process developers.
-However, it also generates more analytic work, as you need to collect a large number of fractions for product quality and yield analysis to describe the mechanistic dynamics.
+However, it may also rely on more analytical work, as you need to collect a large number of fractions for product quality and yield analysis to describe the mechanistic dynamics.

 What about challenging separations?

-Today, good models exist for cation exchange separations performed in bind and elute mode.
-The models for hydrophobic interaction and multimodal chromatography are often just as straightforward to use.
-Models describing other adsorber chemistries, including ceramic hydroxyapatite, reversed phase, and affinity systems might not be as developed, but substantial effort is being put into application in these modalities.
-Therefore, it is not currently fully known how useful mechanistic modeling is for more challenging separations.
+Today, good models exist for ion exchange separations performed in both bind and elute and flowthrough mode, and models for hydrophobic interaction and multimodal chromatography are often just as straightforward to use.
+Models describing other adsorber chemistries, including ceramic hydroxyapatite, reversed phase, and affinity systems might not be as developed, but substantial effort is going into application in these modalities.
+It’s not yet fully clear how useful mechanistic modeling will be for more challenging separations.

 A sharp tool to add to the smart process development toolbox

 Mechanistic modeling is not a quick fix for faster process development for any separation.
-There is a certain learning curve and the first studies might be rather time consuming.
-However, together with other smart process development approaches, such as HTPD and MVDA, mechanistic modeling will ultimately help speed up chromatography process development work and provide deeper process understanding.
+There is a learning curve, and the first studies might be rather time consuming.
+However, together with other smart process development approaches, such as HTPD and MVDA, mechanistic modeling will ultimately help speed up chromatography process development and provide deeper process understanding.